zombie-einstein/jumanji/docs/environments/search_and_rescue.md

 Many aspects of the environment can be customised:

 - Agent observations can include targets as well as other searcher agents.
-- Rewards can be shared by agents, or can be treated completely individually for individual agents and can be scaled by time-step.
+- Rewards can be customised, to allow for time dependent rewards, and to distribute rewards between agents that find a target simultaneously in the same step.
 - Target dynamics can be customised to model various search scenarios.

 ## Observations